BigSoftVideo/DOTE/media-panel.md

 Depending on the quality and bit rate of the videos and the power of your computer, one can play/loop the video and switch live between synchronised videos of the event that the current Project (and Transcripts) covers.

-One may need to use the `Secondary Video` to setup another view for the same or an alternative video source, especially with 360 videos.
-This is very useful when multiple cameras (and mics) were used to collect data, and the originals have been edited into shorter synchronised clips to be imported into _DOTE_.
-Sometimes one has to switch to a different camera or mic in order to be able to see or hear the action.
-Fantasmagoric! 🤸🏻‍♂️🥳

-### Some tips for using the media panels <a id='video-tips'></a>
+### Some tips for using the Media Player panels <a id='video-tips'></a>

-- The relative size of the media panels can be changed by selecting and dragging the divider between them.
+- The relative size of the Media Player panels can be changed by selecting and dragging the divider between them.
 - One can zoom in by using <kbd>right click</kbd> and dragging the mouse vertically (or use the shuttle wheel on a mouse or two fingers on a touchpad).
 - One can reposition the focus of the primary or secondary view using <kbd>left click</kbd> and dragging the mouse.
 This is especially useful for composite 2D video clips and 360 video clips.